 Who may serve as a recommender?

-- One letter should be from a colleague within your discipline and can be from outside of your current place of employment.
+- Generally, you should obtain one letter from a colleague or supervisor at your current place of employment.
+The second letter should be from a colleague within your discipline and can be from outside of your current place of employment.
+This can include colleagues with whom you have collaborated on research in the last several years in the U.S. or abroad.

 - If you are applying for a teaching or teaching/research award, one of your recommenders should be able to provide an evaluation of your teaching.